PaymentObserverPayment Observer

 Alternative Payment: PayPal Continues to Expand into the Retail World

-PayPal is trying to become a major player for in-store payments.
-A new agreement with VeriFone and Equinox Payments, both are large point-of-sale terminal providers, enables more customers to pay with PayPal at retail stores across the U.S. The company is also partnering with 15 U.S. retailers that are going to implement PayPal’s retail payment solution.
+agreement with VeriFone and Equinox Payments, both are large point-of-sale terminal providers, enables more customers to pay with PayPal at retail stores across the U.S. The company is also partnering with 15 U.S. retailers that are going to implement PayPal’s retail payment solution.
 Read more…

 22May/12